TheForwardDev/doc/en/fields/index.md

     ),
 ```

-This method accepts the full object that was passed to the fields by `FormBuilder`, and since we considered the context with ModelResource, our original data was `Model` - `Article`.
+This method accepts the full object that was passed to the fields by `FormBuilder`, and since we considered the context with `ModelResource`, our original data was `Model` - `Article`.

-In the process, we returned the values necessary for the field but changed the content; we used changePreview from the previous step to demonstrate the result.
+In the process, we returned the values necessary for the field but changed the content.
+We used `changePreview()` from the previous step to demonstrate the result.

 Let's consider another example of filling.
 Suppose we need to check its value against a certain condition when outputting the `Select` in the table and add a class to the cell if it is met.
-Therefore, we need to obtain the final value with which the `Select` is filled, and it is important for us that the filling has already occurred (since the conditional `when()` method is called before filling, and we do not want that).
+We need to obtain the final value with which the `Select` is filled, and it is important for us that the filling has already occurred (since the conditional `when()` method is called before filling, and we do not want that).

 ```php
 // torchlight! {"summaryCollapsedIndicator": "namespaces"}